-IPP is measured on a rolling one, three and five calendar year pre-tax gross total return basis versus the Fund's benchmark (i.e., Bloomberg U.S. Corporate High Yield 2% Issuer Capped Index) and versus the Fund's designated peer group of comparable accounts.
+The Fund will gain exposure to high yield securities by investing in an affiliated investment company (the "High Yield Affiliated Fund").
+Mr. Durbiano manages the High Yield Affiliated Fund according to its specific investment program.
+Thus, although Mr. Durbiano is not responsible for making investment decisions directly on behalf of the Fund, the high yield fixed income portion of the Fund's portfolio may be subject to his management of the High Yield Affiliated Fund.
+Mr. Durbiano's IPP is measured on a rolling one, three and five calendar year pre-tax gross total return basis versus the High Yield Affiliated Fund's benchmark (i.e., Bloomberg U.S. Corporate High Yield 2% Issuer Capped Index) and versus the High Yield Affiliated Fund's designated peer group of comparable accounts.
 Performance periods are adjusted if a portfolio manager has been managing an account for less than five years; accounts with less than one year of performance history under a portfolio manager may be excluded.

-As noted above, Mr. Durbiano is also the portfolio manager for other accounts in addition to the Fund.
+As noted above, Mr. Durbiano is the portfolio manager for other accounts in addition to the High Yield Affiliated Fund.
 Such other accounts may have different benchmarks and performance measures.
-The allocation or weighting given to the performance of the Fund or other accounts or activities for which Mr. Durbiano is responsible when his compensation is calculated may be equal or can vary.
+The allocation or weighting given to the performance of the High Yield Affiliated Fund or other accounts or activities for which Mr. Durbiano is responsible when his compensation is calculated may be equal or can vary.